IETF-Hackathon/pqc-certificates/readme.md

 ### CMP -- artifacts_cmp.zip

 CMP artifacts should be placed into a `artifacts_cmp.zip` within `providers/<provider_name>/[implementation_name/]`.
 We will specify the exact file format when we start to see more robust artifacts submitted.

-## Old Zip Format (R2) - Deprecated and will be removed at Hackathon in November 2024

-OLD -- IF YOU ARE SUBMITTING ARTIFACTS AGAINST THE NIST DRAFT SPECS AS OF 2023-08-24, THEN PLEASE USE THE R3 FORMAT ABOVE.

-At the hackathon, we are all going to script our PKI toolkit to produce and read zip bundles of certs in the following format.
-Scripts should place data into files with the following names so that parsing scripts

-(parentheses denotes optional files)

-- artifacts_r2.zip
-  - artifacts/
-    - alg_oid_dir/
-        - ta/     # trust anchor, aka root CA, aka self-signed
-            - ta.der
-            - ta_priv.der
-            - (*.pem)
-        - ca/     # certificate authority, aka intermediate CA
-            - ca.der
-            - ca_priv.der
-            - (*.pem)
-        - ee/     # end entity
-            - cert.der
-            - cert_priv.der    # corresponding private key
-            - cert.csr
-            - (*.pem)
-        - (crl/)
-            - crl_ta.crl
-            - crl_ca.crl
-        - (ocsp/)
-            - ocsp.der           /* R1 */
-            - (ocsp_ca.der)      /* R2 */
-            - (ocsp_cert.der)    /* R2 */

-NOTE: The OCSP filename has changed from R1 (ocsp.der) to R2 (ocsp_ca.der)
-      amd ocsp_cert.der for the OCSP responses for the Intermediate CA and the EE certificate.

 ## OIDs